LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 only be sent to objects).
 A consequence of this restriction is that a category cannot declare a predicate (or non-terminal) as both multifile and dynamic.
-However, categories may contain declarations for dynamic predicates and they can contain predicates which handle dynamic predicates.
+However, categories may contain declarations for dynamic predicates, and they can contain predicates that handle dynamic predicates.
 For example:

 ::